CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/comments.md

 .
 Don't use prev when the update doesn't depend on the previous state and can be calculated directly with the current value.

 --------------------- Second Lesson Ended --------------------------------------

+Our application is divided in two parts

+. src: contains all the source code

+. app: this folder is structured hierarchically.
+Inside it, we create multiple sub folders, each of which can define a route and a layout.
+The layout is determined by the file's position in each folder structure.
+For example, if we are in the `exercises/context/page` folder and there is the layout only in the exercises folder, the application will keep traversing upward until it finds one.
+This layout will then be applied in a nested way . components: used to store reusable components separately

+## Why do we have contexts?

+In large applications, we usually have an extensive component tree with many children, siblings, parents, and so on.
+These components often need to exchange information.

+When navigating between pages, many components are reused across the layout.
+While React optimizes by not recreating everything from scratch, a new component tree is still created for the parts that change.

+Let's use as an example, a parent component with two children

+1. The parent can pass data directly to the child component because it has access to the `Child` tag.
+This way, it can send the properties directly to the child.

+2. For communication from child to parent (indirect communication), the parent can pass a function as a prop.
+When the invokes this function, it triggers a behavior defined in the parent.

+Context is designed to help avoid `props drilling`.
+Even though we still have the component-tree, context allows us to share information between component more easily by creating a "global state" — but scoped only to the parts of the tree where the is made available.

+## Default Export and Export

+The difference between default and named exports is that default exports can be imported without using curly braces and can be renamed freely when importing.
+Each file can have only one default export.

+Named exports, on the other hand, allow you to export multiple variables or components from the same file.
+When importing them, you must use the exact names they were exported with, and you need to wrap them in curly braces.